dkolkena/adhd/adhd.md

 # Non-medication treatment

 Exercise, sleep, and good nutrition can help but do not represent a comprehensive treatment plan by themselves

+^ Meditation and mindfulness exercises are also helpful!

+^ Stress management techniques, supportive community, etc.

 ---